- Jessica Helgerson

 - Stephen Pierce

 Stephen was born and raised in Memphis, Tennessee.
 After receiving a B.A. in marketing from The University of Memphis, the humidity finally drove him out of the South to teach ESL in Korea and Spain.
-He decided to move to the Pacific coast after hearing about the food and culture of Portland, and he received a post-baccalaureate degree in accounting from The University of Portland.
+He decided to move to the Pacific coast after hearing about the food and culture of Portland, and he received a post-baccalaureate degree in accounting from Portland State University.
 When he is not at JHID, Stephen spends his time as a staff accountant at Omnia BSI, and he enjoys biking, cooking, and exploring our beautiful city.